Skip to content

 How does Westside compare to Ocean Village for renting?

 They serve different needs.
 Ocean Village has the marina, restaurants, bars, and a lively social scene.
-Westside has newer apartments, lower average rents, and unbeatable proximity to the financial district.
-If you want lifestyle, pick Ocean Village.
-If you want convenience and modern living, pick Westside.
-Ocean Village typically costs 10 to 20 percent more for equivalent apartments.
+Westside has newer apartment stock on average and unbeatable proximity to the financial district.
+Recent listings suggest Ocean Village typically costs more for equivalent apartments.
+If lifestyle is the priority, Ocean Village is the stronger pick.
+If convenience and modern living matter most, Westside wins.
+See our Ocean Village rental guide for a full breakdown.

 Stay in the loop